-Outdoor allergies, predominantly caused by pollen exposure, can make a nice spring or summer day seem dark and miserable.
+Outdoor allergies, predominantly caused by pollen exposure, can make a nice spring or summer day seem dark and miserable with sneezing, a runny nose and congestion.
+While there is no cure, several alternative treatments have shown some benefits to seasonal allergy sufferers.
 Take our quiz to learn about the outdoor allergies that affect millions of Americans each year.

 Question 1 of 20